KEvalle/project-lvl1-s462/README.md

 # Welcome to the Brain-games
-Welcome to the Brain-games
 "Brain-games" is my first educational project from Hexlet.
 This is a set of terminal games for brain training:
 - **brain-even**
 Answer "yes" if number even otherwise answer "no".